Rwandan genocide: Survivors

+Evaluation of the humanitarian response in Rwanda and the reform of the humanitarian system

+The magnitude of the crisis exposed significant flaws in the humanitarian response to complex emergencies.
+Recognizing its implications, the Danish Ministry of Foreign Affairs proposed an unprecedented Joint Evaluation of Emergency Assistance to Rwanda.
+One of the four studies that composed it analyzed the performance of the humanitarian system.

+The study revelead key problems like the political vacuum of the international community to prevent and stop the genocide, and the use of funding for humanitarian aid as a substitute for political and military actions.
+It also suggested key operational recommendations to improve the quality of humanitarian responses in complex humanitarian emergencies, related to investment in crisis preparedness and early warning mechanisms, coordination mechanisms, technical standards, NGO performance, and overall accountability of the humanitarian system.
+These recommendations helped promote the adoption of the recenty created Code of Conduct for Disaster Relief, and the launch of the Sphere Project to improve effectiveness and accountability of humanitarian action.

+Other initiatives were also born at this stage, as institutional responses to overcome the failures of the humanitarian system.
+These included the creation of the Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP), the founding of the promoters of the Core Humanitarian Standard, and the transformation of the UN Department of Humanitarian Affairs into the current OCHA, giving birth to modern humanitarianism.

 Media and popular culture

 Art

 Chilean-born artist Alfredo Jaar travelled to Rwanda in August 1994 to witness the aftermath of the genocide.
 Jaar, sensing an urgent need to raise public awareness, began his 6-year-long Rwanda Project upon returning home.
 In an early work, Rwanda, Rwanda (1994), Jaar mounted four hundred prints with "RWANDA" repeated in bold lettering on backlit displays in public locations throughout Malmö, Sweden.
 Other notable works include The Silence of Nduwayezu (1997), in which a photo—the eyes of a young boy who had witnessed the murder of both his parents—was printed onto one million slides, reflecting the estimated number of deaths throughout the genocide.

 Books

 Canadian Lieutenant-General Roméo Dallaire became the best-known eyewitness to the genocide after co-writing the book Shake Hands with the Devil: The Failure of Humanity in Rwanda (2003) describing his experiences with depression and post-traumatic stress disorder.

 In March 2024, Dorcy Rugamba's memoir dedicated to his absent family and as a gift to his children, Hewa Rwanda, une lettre aux absents, was published by Éditions JC Lattès.
 It was published in English as Hewa Rwanda, Letter to the Absent.